Valentine’s Day Sugar Cookies

 How to Make Sugar Cookies

-Next, let the flood icing dry, and then add the decorative icing on top.
+Next, let the flood icing dry, then add the decorative icing.

 How to Make Sugar Cookies

 If you look closely at the photo below, you can see that my decorating skills are definitely as a beginner.
 But who cares?
-These are very fun and I loved making them.
+These are really fun, and I loved making them.

 Valentine's Day Sugar Cookies